appsinprogress/penmark/DevelopmentGuide.md

 This project compiles the files from folder `/src` into the following files in the `/dist` folder: `DraftsClient.js`, `LoginClient.js`, `Modal.js`, `PostClient.js`, `prosemirror.js`.
 These are separate files that are imported independently by the website using this package.

 `DraftsClient.js`, `PostClient.js`, and `LoginClient.js` are responsible for injecting the drafts component, post editing button component, and the login/logout buttons component. `Modal.js` and `prosemirror.js` are dependencies for these.

+### Package for distribution

+To package the library, replace the `__JS_PACKAGE_HOST__` value in `webpack.config.js`.
+This value needs to be the future url of the package.
+Next, run `npm publish` to publish the package to npm.
+Make sure to change the README as well.
+The package can then be downloaded from jsdelivr into any HTML project.